Guide to unstructured data and its management

 Liked what you’ve just read?
 Get in touch for an NLP consulting session.

-Well – for starters, unstructured data can be a security risk to an organisation, adversely affecting its productivity and efficiency.
+Having your data stored in an unstructured format may affect your organisation’s productivity and efficiency.
 The longer your company data is left unstructured, lying around in different folders on multiple devices and systems, the higher the likelihood of locating specific information being difficult.
-You may want to do this to control access rights, for example, or to manage specific protocols across departments regard the storage, processing, and maintenance of data.

-And, since unstructured data is usually difficult to access, it can be a liability waiting to manifest in case you face an audit or lawsuit.
+Since unstructured data is usually difficult to access and manage, if your unstructured data contains sensitive data such as GDPR or HIPAA relevant data, it can be a liability waiting to happen in case you face an audit or lawsuit.

 Best practices to manage unstructured data + examples of unstructured data

-The rise of many technologies, including AI, ML, NLP, and IoT, has led to a boom in unstructured data across multiple industries, where businesses are utilising it to edge ahead of the competition, improve the employee and customer experience, cut costs, and more.
+The rise of many technologies, including generative AI, natural language processing, and image processing algorithms, has led companies to explore how they can get value out of their unstructured data.
+Businesses are looking at their unstructured data to edge ahead of the competition, improve the employee and customer experience, and cut costs.

-To give you broader examples of how unstructured data management solutions may be used across different industries, consider the following:
+Here are some more examples of how unstructured data management solutions may be used across different industries:

-Image video and analysis – Unstructured data like images and videos may be analysed through computer vision techniques to identify people, objects, or other ‘points of interest’ within them.
+Image video and analysis – Unstructured data like images and videos may be analysed with computer vision to identify people, objects, or other ‘points of interest’ within them.

-Customer sentiment analysis – Unstructured data like product reviews, customer feedback from emails, or social media comments can be analysed through NLP techniques to better understand overall customer sentiment and identify trends as well as patterns which may help businesses improve their products and services.
+Customer sentiment analysis – Unstructured data like product reviews, customer feedback from emails, or social media comments can be analysed with natural language processing to better understand overall customer sentiment and identify trends as well as patterns which may help businesses improve their products and services.

-Content recommendation – Unstructured data like browsing history, social media activity, and user preferences may be analysed by your unstructured data management solutions provider by using ML algorithms to offer more personalised content recommendations to users.
+Content recommendation – Unstructured data like browsing history, social media activity, and user preferences may be analysed by your unstructured data management solutions provider by using machine learning algorithms to offer more personalised content recommendations to users.

-Fraud detection – unstructured data like email communications, transaction records, and web logs can be analysed while managing that unstructured data where, again, ML algorithms may be used to identify patterns and anomalies which may help to uncover fraud or other suspicious activities.**
+Fraud detection – unstructured data like email communications, transaction records, and web logs can be analysed while managing that unstructured data where, again, machine learning algorithms may be used to identify patterns and anomalies which may help to uncover fraud or other suspicious activities.

 Structured data and when it is typically used